openvinotoolkit/openvino/docs/articles_en/get_started/troubleshooting.rst

 .. dropdown:: Check firewall and network settings

    Make sure that your firewall and network settings are configured correctly.
 For example, consider configuring system-wide proxy settings and specifying options for using PIP behind the proxy:

    .. code-block:: sh

       pip install --proxy http://address:port --trusted-host pypi.org openvino

-   For specific issues, see :ref:`Errors with Installing via PIP for Users in China <install_for_prc>` and :ref:`proxy issues with installing OpenVINO on Linux from Docker <proxy-issues>`.
+   For specific issues, see Errors with Installing via PIP for Users in China and Proxy issues with installing OpenVINO on Linux from Docker questions above.